Peakboard/peakboard.github.io/docs/adding_articles.md

 ---
 layout: article // for video tutorials use video_article
 title: The article title // if this is missing, the filename will be used to create a title
+menu_title: The title to appear in the menu // alows for shorter titles in menu, main title is fallback
 description: A brief description of the article (around 160 characters)
 lang: en // the language code (e.g. german = de)
 ref: [unique id for article] // translations will have the same id